-On Wednesday, 27 November 2019, the time has finally come: Federal President Frank-Walter Steinmeier will present the German Future Award.
+On Wednesday, 27 November 2019, Federal President Frank-Walter Steinmeier will present the German Future Award.

 As previously reported, a team led by Prof. Walter Leitner, Director of the Department of Molecular Catalysis at the MPI CEC, has made it into the final round and could be awarded the coveted prize for technology and innovation on Wednesday.